Madjda-Rezig/Hire/README.md

 1. Clone the repository:
 2. Install the dependencies:
-   cd WorkUp
+   -cd WorkUp
-   npm install
+   -npm install
 3. Set up the environment variables:
-   Create a .env file in the root directory.
+   -Create a .env file in the root directory.
-   Add the following variables:
+   -Add the following variables:
-   PORT=3000
+   PORT=5000
    MONGODB_URI=<your-mongodb-uri>
-   JWT_SECRET=<your-jwt-secret>
+   ACCESS_TOKEN=<your-jwt-secret>

-4. Start the development server: npm start
+4. Start the development server:
+   -npm start